How to Make a Barcode in 3 Steps + Free Barcode Generator

 Avery is a great source for a huge selection of precut laser and inkjet label sheets that work with most POS and other inventory management systems.
 With them, you can print barcode labels to the exact size and quantity that you need.

-Thermal label printers use heat to melt a ribbon of pigment into the paper they are printing on to avoid any smudging or removing of ink.
+Thermal label printers use heat to melt a ribbon of pigment into the paper they are printing on to avoid any smudging or removal of ink.
 This way, your printer will never run out of ink and you can print infinite numbers of labels.
 These are a great option if you have to print labels often or at a high volume.
-They are also relatively inexpensive, starting at about $60 and going up to almost $1,000.
+They are also relatively inexpensive, starting at about $150 and going up to almost $1,000.

 Dymo and Zebra are top-rated names in thermal barcode label printers.
 Zebra, in particular, offers a variety of high-capacity label printers, including printers that incorporate radio-frequency identification (RFID) smart label technology for wireless inventory tracking and theft prevention.